Owen Shroyer Interviews - Former WWE Star Enzo Amore

 I'm the biggest advocate for it.

-I know what it's like to be canceled, to have your voice taken away, and not deserve it.
+I know what it's like to be canceled, to have your voice taken away and not deserve it.

 And we should all be able to say whatever the fuck we want.

-I got friends like Owen Schreuer.
+I got friends like Owen Schroyer.

 I got friends like Peter Rosenberg, who's, you know, Jewish, who is a liberal, who I have a lot in common with, bro.